Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 1. As an experienced gamer, I want to understand the game thoroughly by reading a comprehensive set of instructions.
 2. As an experienced gamer, I want to know my final score/performance level and how my score / performance could be improved.
-3. As an experienced gamer, I want a challenge and an experience which is difficult to master.
+3. As an experienced gamer, I want an experience which is difficult to master.
 4. As an experienced gamer, I want the game to be easy to view over extended playthroughs, without causing eye strain.

 New to PC gaming / casual:

 1. As a new gamer, I want instructions that are simple to follow and a game concept that I can understand easily.
-2. As a new gamer, I want an easy level to solidify my understanding before being tested further.
-3. As a new gamer, I want a congratulations screen when completing the game to provide a sense of accomplishment.
+2. As a new gamer, I want a congratulations screen when completing the game to provide a sense of accomplishment.
-4. As a new gamer, I want the game to be visually appealing and memorable.
+3. As a new gamer, I want the game to be visually appealing and memorable.

 ### Skeleton Plane